Meet Our Clergy

 Cantor Kathryn Wolfe Sebo

 She holds a Bachelor of Music degree in Vocal Performance from the University of Cincinnati’s Conservatory of Music.
-In addition to her ongoing pulpit responsibilities, Cantor Sebo oversees the Arts and teaches at The Learning Center at The Temple.
+In addition to her ongoing pulpit responsibilities, Cantor Sebo oversees the Mishkan Arts Program and is actively involved in teaching in our Limmud program.
 She officiates in life cycle events and coordinates with the rabbis to develop and implement The Temple’s musical programming and liturgical needs for worship services.

 Her serene voice and caring manner spiritually transcends through prayer.
-Cantor Kathy is married to Rommie Sebo and they are the proud parents of Zachary, Joshua, Rebecca, and David.
+Cantor Kathy is married to Rommie Sebo and they are the proud parents of four wonderful children.

 Rabbi Richard A. Block, Senior Rabbi Emeritus